CyprusDeskGuidesCyprus Residency Permit Guide 2026

 lifestyle

-Complete guide to Cyprus residency permits in 2026: EU citizens, MEI company director, Category F, employment permit — documents, timeline, costs, and how to apply.
+Complete guide to Cyprus residency permits in 2026: EU citizens, MEI company director, Category F, employment permit.

 Cyprus offers several pathways to legal residency depending on your nationality and situation.
 EU citizens have the simplest route — a right of residence requiring only registration.
 Non-EU entrepreneurs typically use the MEI (company director) permit or Category F (financially independent) permit.
 In 2026, Cyprus also runs an active digital nomad visa for remote workers.